Using Software Patents to Protect Software Applications

 Main considerations before filing a software patent application:

-As always, available prior art that may cause the patent Examiner at the USPTO (United States Patent and Trademark Office) to reject the patent application’s inventive features; and
+- As always, available prior art that may cause the patent Examiner at the USPTO (United States Patent and Trademark Office) to reject the patent application’s inventive features;

 Should you have a Prior Art Search Performed?